Canon 300D vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 300D does not offer wifi capability.

 Both the 300D and the A6000 have been discontinued, but can regularly be found used on eBay.
 The 300D was replaced by the Canon 350D, while the A6000 was followed by the Sony A6300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 300D vs Sony A6000

 So what is the bottom line?
 Is there a clear favorite between the Canon 300D and the Sony A6000?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 300D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (400 versus 360) on a single battery charge.

 - More heavily discounted: Has been available for much longer (launched in August 2003).